 “I think the most important thing Trump did early on was embrace the conservative agenda,” said Fred Barnes, executive editor and founder of The Weekly Standard (shown above left).
 “Even some of the smaller [agenda] things, moving the embassy to Jerusalem … He’s really a conservative now.”

-Entitled The Trump Effect on American Politics, the afternoon panel looked at what was unique about Trump.
+Titled The Trump Effect on American Politics, the afternoon panel looked at what was unique about Trump.
 This president combines that agenda with his natural skills, especially negotiating, said Kayleigh McEnany, a spokeswoman for the Republican National Committee (shown above right).
 Trump is attempting to negotiate with Democrats to get major deals on immigration, spending, and the budget.

 Trump could finally get a border wall with Mexico, something that has been talked about since a weak compromise was created back in 2006 called the Border Fence Act.